The Chelsea Detective

 The Chelsea Detective is a British crime drama television series, created by Peter Fincham and broadcast on Acorn TV since its premiere on 23 February 2022.
 The series focuses on various murder cases which take place in Chelsea, London and the efforts of Detective Inspector Max Arnold and his partner to solve the crimes.

-The third season was broadcast in 2025.
-The fourth season started production in mid-2025 and will be broadcast in 2026.
+The third series was broadcast in 2025.
+The fourth series started production in mid-2025 and was broadcast in August 2026.

-Summary

-The series focuses on the investigations of Detective Inspector Max Arnold, as he solves crimes in the London borough of Chelsea.
-He is partnered with Detective Sergeant Priya Shamsie in Series 1, and Detective Sergeant Layla Walsh in Series 2, 3, and 4.
+Premise

+London's Chelsea neighbourhood is a beautiful borough for beautiful people, but it has a dark underside of deception, violence, greed and murder.
+Bodies have a way of showing up, and things are rarely what they seem.
+The story follows Detective Inspector Max Arnold and his partner as they investigate these murders.